jpluscplusm/blog.jpluscplusm.com/_posts/2019-02-24-using-modern-ops-tooling-to-manage-dns-part-1.md

   DIYing some scripts worked for them
 - [Spencer Krum pointed
   out](https://twitter.com/nibalizer/status/1099349822707040256) something that
-  look perfect, modulo its use of Bind zone files to store the underlying record data
+  looks great: a [tool called tfz53](https://github.com/carlpett/tfz53).
+It uses Bind zone files to store the underlying record data, which may not be to some people's taste
 - [Aquarion mentioned](https://twitter.com/Aquarion/status/1099442060799758340)
   their DIY Ansible setup to do this
 - [Brian Christie pointed